gtvj/angular-2-bootstrap/README.md

 ## Purpose
 To provide a simple and reusable starting point for applications using Angular 2.

+## Running the code

+Having cloned the repository run `npm install` followed by `npm start`.
+This runs two parallel processes:

+* The TypeScript compiler in watch mode
+* A static file `lite-server` that loads `index.html` in a browser with a connection to BrowserSync

 ## The code

 * `package.json` lists NPM packages